marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ### User Assigned Identity

-We then create 1 UAI as prerequisites for MySQL server.
-The managed identity will be configured to MySQL server, and so we can authorize with UAI to MySQL database securly.
+We then create 1 UAI as prerequisite for MySQL server.
+The managed identity will be configured to MySQL server, so we can authorize UAI to MySQL database securely.

 >Note: You may also create a [managed identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) as a standalone Azure resource.
 You can create a user-assigned managed identity and assign it to one or more Azure Resources.